Stonebound/nodebb-widget-teamspeak/README.md

-#nodebb-widget-teamspeak
+# nodebb-widget-teamspeak-sb

 This plugin for NodeBB allows people to put a configurable widget on their website which shows their Teamspeak server's details.
+Forked from pitaj

 ##Installation

-Run `npm install phit/nodebb-widget-teamspeak` in the root directory of the NodeBB install
+`npm install nodebb-widget-teamspeak-sb` or through the ACP.

-Don't forget to restart after installing the plugin.
-After installing, a new Teamspeak widget should appear next to the rest

 ##Configuration
 All one must do is, in the NodeBB Admin area, go to Themes > Widgets, drag the widget wherever you want, and configure the options for the widget.